 How Egnyte + Raken helps companies manage data and documentation.

 Egnyte’s secure cloud storage helps companies manage documentation.
 Because it integrates with Raken(a data-collecting software), companies can collect, review, collaborate on, and store documentation and data with ease.
 There’s no more sorting through papers, emailing and texting, manual entry, or missing data.
 Data collection and documentation is streamlined and easily accessible.
 And, since Egynte offers security solutions to detect ransomware and threats, you can rest assured your documents are safe—and that you can safely share any sensitive documents.

 As Senior Field Engineer with Level 10 Construction Igor C. put it: “Raken and Egnyte save us a whole bunch of time and money, and that's the two keys of construction right now.
 Time and money.”

 Improve and store your project data with Raken.

-With Raken, collaboration between teams (and jobsites) is easier than ever.
+With Raken's cloud based construction management software, collaboration between teams (and jobsites) is easier than ever.
 Since all your data is in one place, you’ll have the visibility you need to make better projects.

 Schedule a demo today to see how your company can benefit from Raken.